Here's seasonal advice for September 2014!

 September's name comes from the Latin word septem, meaning "seven."
 This had been the seventh month of the early Roman calendar, which is why its name means "seven."

-Labor Day is always the first Monday in September.
-(In 2013, it falls on the 2nd).
+This year, the first day of September brings Labor Day (which is the first Monday in September).
 Canadians also observe Labour Day.

 Hear ye!
 Hear ye!
-The 2014 Old Farmer's Almanac officially goes on sale everywhere on September 10, 2013!
-Purchase your copy of the 2014 edition here!
+The 2015 Old Farmer's Almanac is now on sale!
+Get your copy of the 2015 edition here!

 The month wraps up with Michaelmas, on September 29; this is an ancient Celtic "Quarter Day" which marked the end of the harvesting season and steeped in folklore.